gjorgdy/Solute/README.md

 Enchants (like fortune) work the same way as they would when breaking the crop with the hoe in vanilla.

+The minimum fall damage height for trampling farmland is increased to 8 blocks.

 --------

 ### Glow Berry
 *Sometimes you just need some extra sparkle in your life*

-When eating a glow berry you will temporarily receive the 'glow' effect
+When eating a glow berry, you will temporarily receive the 'glow' effect

 --------

 ### Grass